 Opportunities Abound When I Have Cash Available

-These opportunities have been many in the past 12 years.
-I used my cash in 2000, 2001, 2002, 2003, 2006, 2008, 2009, 2010 and this year (2011) in both August and again in October.
+These opportunities have been many in the past 46 years.
+Just over the past 20 years I used my cash in 2000, 2001, 2002, 2003, 2006, 2008, 2009, 2010, 2011, 2012, 2015, 2018, 2020.
 While keeping 30% of my portfolio in cash may seem high, it works very well for me and it is often out there working hard for me.
 I don’t worry that the cash is only earning money market rates when it is idle.
 All it takes is one crisis to generate big enough returns to last many years.
 In 2009 for example my cash return was enormous.
 You can view those trades from my US cash account here and my Canadian Dollar Retirement (RRSP) account here.
 Suffice to say that cash works because when markets have severe pullbacks, cash gives me the confidence and the opportunity to jump in and buy stocks at fire sale prices.

 Financial Investment – 30% In Bonds Because They Are Reverse To Equities